punctuations/presence/README.md

 [![presence](https://presence.im/api/twitter/user/atmattt)](https://twitter.com/atmattt)

-Presence also comes along with themes!
+Presence also comes with themes!
 By adding the following queries to the endpoint you can change what some things look like!

 | query         | type              | Outcome                                                                                                           | Notes                                                            |
 | ------------- | ----------------- | ----------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------- |